-The 1955 Doubled Die Lincoln Cent is an extremely popular doubled die variety from the Lincoln Cent series.
-The obverse design displays a wide spread of the lettering, making the doubling very dramatic.
-The variety was the result of improper preparation of the working dies at the Philadelphia Mint, which caused one of the impressions to strike misaligned.
+The 1955 Doubled Die Lincoln Cent (Buy on eBay) is an extremely famous and popular die variety.
+The obverse design displays a wide spread of the lettering, making the doubling very dramatic and visible without magnification.

 Counterfeits for this variety do exist, so professional authentication is recommended.
 A so-called “poor man’s” doubled die also exists, which shows die deterioration doubling.
 This type of doubling is caused when a worn die causes distortion on the coins.
-The appearance is significantly less dramatic than a true double die and usually only sell for a few dollars.
+The appearance is significantly less dramatic than a true doubled die, and these coins usually only sell for a few dollars.

 - Composition: 95% Copper, 5% Tin and Zinc